 The general purpose of the project is to improve the quality of assistance provided to men at the time of a perinatal death to support their physical and mental health.
 This will be achieved by developing the knowledge, skills and attitudes of health and social services professionals to detect and interpret the behaviours, reactions and feelings of grief among men at the time of a perinatal death.

-All report cards have been authored by a Movember Men’s Health Partner or the Movember Foundation.
-Each report card details a Movember funded program, within which, there may be multiple projects.
+All report cards have been authored by a Movember Foundation Men’s Health Partner or The Movember Foundation.
+Each report card details a Movember Foundation funded program, within which, there may be multiple projects.
 Report card content is based on the Results-Based Accountability™ framework.
-The Results-Based Accountability™ concepts utilized by Movember are derived from the book Trying Hard is Not Good Enough by Mark Friedman.
+The Results-Based Accountability™ concepts utilized by The Movember Foundation are derived from the book Trying Hard is Not Good Enough by Mark Friedman.